valeriosouza/google-maps-ready/readme.txt

 1. [How to add marker to the Google Map](http://readyshoppingcart.com/product/google-maps-plugin/ "Google Maps plugin")

 == Changelog ==

+= 0.4.3 =
+* Downgrade PHP version required to 5.2 or 5.1
+* Fix bug with welcome screen
+* Added map marker groups

 = 0.4.2 =
 * Minor bugs fixed